postgrespro/pg_wait_sampling/README.md

    recent samples depending on history size (configurable).
 Assuming there is a client who periodically read this history and dump it somewhere, user can have continuous history.
  * Waits profile.
-It's implemented as in-memory hash table where count of samples are accumulated per each process and each wait event (and each query with `pg_stat_statements`).
-This hash table can be reset by user request.
-Assuming there is a client who periodically dumps profile and resets it, user can have statistics of intensivity of wait events among time.
+It's implemented as bounded in-memory hash table where counts of samples are accumulated per triple of process pid, wait event and query id (when its computing is enabled on PG server, on versions below 14 this requires `pg_stat_statements` extension).
+The least used entries are evicted when overflow of hash table is encountered.
+Hash table also can be reset by user request.
+Assuming there is a client who periodically dumps profile and computes differential counters from adjacent dumps, user can have statistics of intensivity of wait events among time.

-In combination with `pg_stat_statements` this extension can also provide per query statistics.
+Starting from PG14 this extension might activate computing of query id on server side to enable per query id statistics.
+The older PG versions require to install `pg_stat_statements` extension for this purpose.

 `pg_wait_sampling` launches special background worker for gathering the statistics above.

+The profile statistics as well as history items are not persisted to disk so server restart resets all already accummulated data.
+This is not crucial for profile counters because we are primarily interested in differential values, not absolute values of these counters.

 Availability
 ------------